-The Ntinga Ntaba ka Ndoda community (South Africa)
+The Ntinga Ntaba ka Ndoda: a “decent life of dignity” for all communities (South Africa)

 Ntinga Ntaba ka Ndoda is a community-owned and democratically controlled movement that incubates, catalyses and facilitates participatory democracy and sustainable rural development, drawing its members from 13 villages in Keiskammahoek south, in the Eastern Cape province of South Africa.